Skip to main content

 This history reveals a continuous effort to reconcile two competing public policy interests ∞ promoting preventative health to control healthcare costs and protecting individuals from discrimination based on health status and genetic information.
 The vacating of the EEOC’s 2016 rules by a federal court in AARP v.
 EEOC created significant uncertainty.

 While the 30% limit from the ACA’s interpretation of HIPAA remains a widely accepted benchmark, the specific application of the ADA’s voluntariness standard lacks a definitive regulatory ceiling.
-This forces employers and their legal counsel to perform a risk analysis, with most adopting the 30% of as a defensible, conservative position until new, finalized guidance is issued.
+This forces employers and their legal counsel to perform a risk analysis, with most adopting the 30% of self-only coverage as a defensible, conservative position until new, finalized guidance is issued.

 References